ZanzyTHEbar/ESP32GreenhouseTowerDIY/README.md

 # HOW TO ORDER PCBS

 PCBS can be ordered from JLCPCB or PCBWay, or made yourself.
-The PCB files are still in prototype phase and i welcome any development ideas.
+The PCB files are still in prototype phase and I welcome any development ideas.

-The PCB is designed to be used with a GPIO extension board - however this was for my personal use-case.
-This can be changed, or i can make this adaptation upon request.

 # HOW TO SETUP